YangKai-sigma/MARTIAL-PEAK/Tile-info.md

    - The ceiling groans ominously.
 Quickly roll to find a safe spot or suffer damage from falling rocks.

 9. **Spirit Beast Lair**
    - You stumble into the lair of a spirit beast.
-Choose to fight, flee, or attempt to tame it for a reward.
+Choose to fight or flee.

 10. **Fossil Discovery**
     - Ancient fossils line the walls.
 Study them to gain insight into the world or extract them for profit.